 Helical piers, also known as helical piles or screw piles, are deep foundation systems used to support structures.
 They consist of steel shafts with helical plates welded to them.
 The helical plates act as anchors, holding the piers in place and providing support for the structure above.

-How Much do Helical Piers Cost?
+How Much Do Helical Piers Cost To Install”.

 The cost of helical piers depends on various factors, including the size and weight of the structure, soil conditions, and the number of piers needed.
 On average, helical piers cost between $150 and $250 per foot of depth.
 A typical residential project may require piers ranging from 10 to 30 feet in depth, with costs ranging from $1,500 to $7,500 per pier.

 Here is a table that provides a more detailed breakdown of the cost of helical piers:

 |1||Size and weight of the structure||The larger and heavier the structure, the more piers will be needed and the deeper they will need to be, which will increase the cost.|

 |2||Soil conditions||If the soil at the site is poor, it may require deeper piers, which will increase the cost.|

 |3||Number of piers needed||The more piers that are needed, the higher the cost.Depth of the piers|

 |4||Depth of the piers||The deeper the piers need to be, the higher the cost.|

 |5||Cost of labor and materials in the area||The cost of labor and materials can vary depending on the location.|